chrischow/wordle_solver/README.md

 2. Solution success rate (out of 2,315 challenges)
 3. The proportion of challenges solved within 3 steps or less

-To generate these metrics and perform diagnosis on the strategies, I logged the results from each step from the simulations, including (1) the candidates guessed, (2) the feedback, and (3) the number of candidates remaining after each step.
+To generate these metrics and perform diagnoses on the strategies, I logged the results from each step from the simulations, including (1) the candidates guessed, (2) the feedback, and (3) the number of candidates remaining after each step.

 ### Results
 Overall, the results showed that: